CommonAccord/Site-Org/Doc/04/Demo/Acme_Quake_NDA_Agt_2015-02-24.md

 =[04/Form/NDA_Form.04.md]

-Agree.Whereas.sec={m-}Acme and Quake wish to discuss the development of a joint product for water purification.{-m}
+Agree.Whereas.secs={m-}Acme and Quake wish to discuss the development of a joint product for water purification.{-m}

 Agt.Effective.YMD=March 1, 2015